BenMakesGames/PsyPets/README.md

 also:

 * commons/settings.php
-    may have system-specific values you need to modify
+		may have system-specific variables you need to modifiy
 * meta/privacy.php
     your privacy policy goes here (how do you use users' email addresses?) and be sure to note that the site uses cookies to maintain their sessions